wllmtrng/Resume/README.md

 *Senior Software Engineer, 6+ years experience, with a penchant for building expressive and performant software using functional and object oriented principles under system constraints.
+Understands that code is read more than it's written or changed.
 Always motivated to learn and use new technologies and methodologies, with a current interest in **Machine Learning** and **Data Science**.*

 Technical Skills
 -----------------
 **Node.js**: express, lodash, ES6, async.js, bluebird
 **Python**: pandas, scikit-learn, numpy, matplotlib, graphlab
-**Other**: Elasticsearch, Java, Java 8 Streams, R, ggplot2, dplyr, data.table, MongoDB
+**Other**: Elasticsearch, Java, Java 8 Streams, R, ggplot2, dplyr, data.table, jupyter, MongoDB

 Projects
 --------